Siemens Modular Metro (Kaohsiung)

-The Kaohsiung Metro has operated Siemens Modular Metro (Mo.Mo) electric multiple unit (EMU) trains on the heavy-rail Red and Orange Lines since its opening in 2008.
+The Kaohsiung Metro Siemens Modular Metro (Mo.Mo) electric multiple unit (EMU) trains has operated on the heavy-rail Red and Orange Lines since its opening in 2008.

 History

 In October 2001, Siemens Transportation Systems (now Siemens Mobility) was awarded a turnkey contract worth NT$17 billion to supply various subsystems for the Kaohsiung Metro project, including the signalling, power supply, trackwork, electromechanical systems and rolling stock.
 As a turnkey project fully supplied by Siemens, the initial system testing, integration and verification for the Kaohsiung Metro could be completed in a much shorter time and more easily as compared with the Taipei Metro and Taiwan High Speed Rail, which use mixed subsystems from multiple suppliers.

 The first units were completed by the SGP plant in Austria in May 2005.
 After a series of dynamic and static test runs at Siemens' own railway test centre in October 2005, pairs of 6 train cars were transported by rail in batches to the Port of Hamburg.
 By 22 May 2007, the last batch of vehicles had arrived at the Port of Kaohsiung.
 The trains were subject to various test runs on the Metro lines to ensure that they would be able to meet the requirements of the Kaohsiung Metro route, and began service in March 2008.